 One of the key concepts to be thinking about as you pack your coolers for a camping trip is to prevent cross contamination.

 Raw meats should be frozen in advance when possible, and kept in a separate cooler from fresh foods that are eaten raw.
 One great idea is to go ahead and dress and marinade your meat before freezing.
-When it thaws at camp it will be all ready for throwing on the grill without the fuss of messing with a marinade while camping.
+When it thaws at camp it will be all ready for throwing on the camping stove without the fuss of messing with a marinade.

 If you must mix raw meat in the cooler with other things, then double or triple bag it in sealed plastic freezer bags to try to prevent leaks in the cooler.